Phonological and Phonemic Awareness. What's the difference?

 Phonological awareness is an umbrella term that encompasses phonemic awareness.

-However, you will most often hear the term phonemic awareness, and most often, it is often used to refer to all the skills that are a part of phonemic and phonological awareness.
+However, you will most often hear the term phonemic awareness, which is often used to refer to all the skills that are part of phonemic and phonological awareness.

 To avoid confusion and follow the common practice, I will also refer to these skills as phonemic awareness.
 However, let's consider what distinguishes one from the other first.